Crisis Response Toolkit: Responding to Children, Youth and Families

 - What is Peer Support and What is NOT Peer Support?
 (Pathways Research and Training Center)

-- Columbia Suicide Severity Rating Scale and 20-point assessment are contractually and regulatorily required; what other screeners/assessments/tools are relevant for this individual/family?
+- The Colorado Crisis Assessment which includes the Columbia Suicide Severity Rating Scale is contractually and regulatorily required; what other screeners/assessments/tools are relevant for this individual/family?

 - Intervention and triage should occur based on results of assessment.